Walid al-Samaani

-Dr. Walid bin Mohammed al-Samaani (born 1977) is a jurist and administrator who serves as the Minister of Justice in the Government of Saudi Arabia.
-He was appointed in the first cabinet formed by King Salman bin Abdul-Aziz Al Saud after he assumed the throne on January 23, 2015.
+Dr. Walid bin Mohammed al-Samaani (born 1977) is a jurist and administrator who serves as the Justice Minister in the Government of Saudi Arabia.
+He was appointed in the first cabinet formed by King Salman bin Abdulaziz Al Saud after he assumed the throne on January 23, 2015.

-Previously, al-Samaani was an advisor at King Salman’s office while he was crown prince in July 2013.
+Previously, al-Samaani was an advisor at King Salman's office while he was crown prince in July 2013.
 Al-Samaani also served as a judge at the Saudi Board of Grievances (administrative judiciary).

 Early life

 Al-Samaani grew up in Riyadh, with his parents and brothers, where he completed his public education.

 Education

 In his youth, al-Samaani was an avid reader, especially literature, jurisprudence, history and intellectual books.
 He also participated in cultural events and scholarly contests.